techqueria/website/content/english/support-us/software-sponsor/donut.md

 Our Donut sponsor will

 <!-- prettier-ignore -->
-- provide $5,000 to Techqueria in order to pay for a yearly subscription of Donut for our 4,000+ members within our Slack community (as of August 2019)
+- provide $5,000 to Techqueria in order to pay for a yearly subscription of Donut for the thousands of members within our Slack community

 In exchange, Techqueria will

 - include your company name and link as part of our onboarding process within Donut
 - showcase your company under "Software Sponsors" on the Supporters page
-- provide an Iron Package for your company
+- provide an event package worth $1,250 to your company